 You'll reflect on your academic learning and (if appropriate) professional practice, by contributing to a shared discussion forum, where you'll share experiences and examples of good practice.

-Your final marks will be assessed by an online quiz (20%) and a final 3000 word essay (80%) in response to one of four questions.
+Your final marks will be assessed by a critical review of a report/article (20%) and a final essay (80%) in response to one of four questions.

 You'll receive feedback on your essay plan, to help you prepare to write the final essay.